Working Families

 No credit card required · 14-day free trial · Cancel anytime

-What scheduling models actually work?
+What scheduling models work?

 Alternating schedules (two working parents)